-Need Estate Planning Help in California?
+Need Estate Planning Help in Upland CA?

 Probate and estate administration are the processes through which estate assets are transferred after death.
 When an estate plan designed to avoid probate has not been implemented prior to death, the state will require a probate court proceeding, if the deceased was a resident or owned assets in California.
 Probate can be supervised or unsupervised.
 In unsupervised probate, the appointed estate administrator manages assets, pays any debts, files required tax returns and various court documents, and distributes the estate assets.
 However, the court may at any time require the process to be supervised (usually when someone expresses concern about the estate administration).
 In supervised probate, the probate judge must approve every detail of the estate administration.